Ying-Jung/my_mlops_project/docs/mlops-setup.md

-After creating the service principals and adding them to the respective staging and prod workspaces, follow [Manage access tokens for a service principal](https://docs.databricks.com/administration-guide/users-groups/service-principals.html#manage-access-tokens-for-a-service-principal) to get service principal tokens for staging and prod workspace and follow [Encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to add the secrets to GitHub:
+After creating the service principals and adding them to the respective staging and prod workspaces, follow [Manage access tokens for a service principal](https://docs.databricks.com/administration-guide/users-groups/service-principals.html#manage-access-tokens-for-a-service-principal) to get service principal tokens for staging and prod workspace and follow [Encrypted secrets](https://docs.gitlab.com/en/actions/security-guides/encrypted-secrets) to add the secrets to gitlab:
 - `STAGING_WORKSPACE_TOKEN` : service principal token for staging workspace
 - `PROD_WORKSPACE_TOKEN` : service principal token for prod workspace
-- `WORKFLOW_TOKEN` : [Github token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with workflow permissions.
+- `WORKFLOW_TOKEN` : [gitlab token](https://docs.gitlab.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with workflow permissions.
 This secret is needed for the Deploy CI/CD Workflow.

-Next, be sure to update the [Workflow Permissions](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#modifying-the-permissions-for-the-github_token) section under Repo Settings > Actions > General:
+Next, be sure to update the [Workflow Permissions](https://docs.gitlab.com/en/actions/security-guides/automatic-token-authentication#modifying-the-permissions-for-the-gitlab_token) section under Repo Settings > Actions > General:
 - Allow `Read and write permissions`,
 - Allow workflows to be able to open pull requests (PRs).

 ### Setting up CI/CD workflows
 After setting up authentication for CI/CD, you can now set up CI/CD workflows.
-We provide a [Deploy CICD workflow](../.github/workflows/deploy-cicd.yml) that can be used to generate the other CICD workflows mentioned below for projects.
+We provide a [Deploy CICD workflow](../.gitlab/workflows/deploy-cicd.yml) that can be used to generate the other CICD workflows mentioned below for projects.
 This workflow is manually triggered with `project_name` as parameter.
 This workflow will need to be triggered for each project to set up its set of CI/CD workflows that can be used to deploy ML resources and run ML jobs in the staging and prod workspaces.
-These workflows will be defined under `.github/workflows`.
+These workflows will be defined under `.gitlab/workflows`.

-If you want to deploy CI/CD for an initialized project (`Project-Only` MLOps Stacks initialization), you can manually run the `deploy-cicd.yml` workflow from the [Github Actions UI](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow?tool=webui) once the project code has been added to your main repo.
+If you want to deploy CI/CD for an initialized project (`Project-Only` MLOps Stacks initialization), you can manually run the `deploy-cicd.yml` workflow from the [gitlab Actions UI](https://docs.gitlab.com/en/actions/using-workflows/manually-running-a-workflow?tool=webui) once the project code has been added to your main repo.
 The workflow will create a pull request with all the changes against your main branch.
 Review and approve it to commit the files to deploy CI/CD for the project.